 Dr Lynne Hunt is Emeritus Professor at the University of Southern Queensland (USQ).
-She writes extensively, publishing books and journal articles about university teaching (See researchgate.net/profile/Lynne_Hunt/contributions).
+She has written extensively, publishing books and journal articles about university teaching (See here).
 She reviews articles for higher education journals, provides learning and teaching mentoring and consulting.
-She is regularly invited to promote university teaching nationally and internationally and has worked in Canada, Macau, Hong Kong, Botswana, the UK, Singapore, Malaysia, South Africa and Sweden.
+She is currently a member of the Curtin Academy Advisory Board.
+The second edition of her co-edited textbook, University Teaching in Focus, has been published in 2021.

-2009 Endeavour Award (Quality Assurance in University Teaching);

-2006, Published 2 books on 2012 university teaching;

-2005 Professor and Leader (Teaching & Learning Development Group) Charles Darwin University where she mentored the first successful Indigenous team to win a national teaching Award and PM Award;
+2009 Endeavour Award (Quality Assurance in University Teaching); 2007 PVC (Learning and Teaching) USQ;.
+2006, 2012, 2021 Published 3 books on university teaching; 2005 Professor and Leader (Teaching & Learning Development Group)Charles Darwin University where she mentored